 1 lime, juiced

 1 ladle of the reserved cooking liquid

-In a large stockpot, add the tomatillos, Fresno chilis, seeded Poblanos, peeled onion, whole peeled garlic cloves.
+In a large stockpot, add the tomatillos, Fresno chilis, tied cilantro stems, seeded Poblanos, peeled onion, whole peeled garlic cloves.
 Cover the vegetables with chicken stock and water.
 Over medium-high heat, bring the vegetables up to a boil, add 1 tabespoon of Kosher salt (lower the heat) reduce to a simmer, cook for 20 minutes.

 In the meantime go ahead and debone the rotisserie chicken.
 Using your hands, shred all the chicken then transfer into a large mixing bowl.